 Recall appointments are highlighted in yellow in the Uncompleted appointments and Cancelled appointments screens.
 This helps avoid recall appointments from being lost 'in the system'.

 To view uncompleted appointments, select Management > Uncompleted appointments from the main screen, or View > Uncompleted appointments from the Appointment book.
-See Resolve uncompleted appointments for more information.
+See Book or update an appointment for more information.

 To view cancelled appointments, including cut and pasted and moved appointments, select View > Cancelled appointments from the Appointment book.